DIG-Network/dig-nat-tools/README.md

 - **Scope**: Local network only
 - **Reliability**: Very high within local networks, useless across the internet

+#### 4. Gun.js Discovery
+- **How it works**: Uses Gun.js, a decentralized real-time graph database, to announce and discover peers.
+- **Discovery process**:
+  - Peers announce their content hashes to a Gun.js network
+  - Other peers query the Gun.js network for these announcements
+  - Gun.js provides real-time updates when new peers join
+  - Persistent storage keeps information between sessions
+- **Scope**: Global - can discover peers anywhere with access to the Gun.js network
+- **Reliability**: High - works across NATs and firewalls using relay servers when needed
+- **Additional benefits**:
+  - Content mapping (map human-readable content IDs to file hashes)
+  - Persistence of peer information between sessions
+  - Real-time notification of new peers
+  - Cross-NAT discovery even in challenging network environments

-#### 4. Integrated Discovery Manager
+#### 5. Integrated Discovery Manager
-- Combines all three mechanisms through the `PeerDiscoveryManager` class
+- Combines all four mechanisms through the `PeerDiscoveryManager` class
 - Prioritizes peers based on source reliability and reachability
 - Deduplicates peers discovered through multiple mechanisms